Introduction

 We follow the Testing Pyramid approach to testing, the majority of tests are unit tests, with a smaller number of integration tests, and a few end-to-end tests.

 Unit and integration tests are written in Rust, following the Rust testing best practices.
-End-to-end tests are written either in Rust or in JavaScript using Playwright.
+End-to-end tests can be written using Playwright.
+Leptos has some built-in support for Playwright.

 Domain Driven Design